aviwatgure/Power_BI_Pizza_Sales_Analysis/README.md

 ## DATA SOURCE
 This is dami data. <br>
-Format of file is csv file cantain 48,620 rows and 15 colums
+Format of dataset file is csv file cantain 48,620 rows and 15 colums